mithunkumarc/revision/java/interface.md

 Interfaces cannot be instantiated—they can only be implemented by classes or extended by other interfaces.
 In abstract method, abstract keyword is optional.

+Interfaces used to achieve abstraction.
+Behaviour without implementation.

 An interface can also include a list of

       constant variables and